seedstack/website/content/guides/https-with-undertow/index.md

         filters: cert
 ```

-You can now inject the {{< java "org.seedstack.seed.security.SecuritySupport" >}} interface to obtain information about
+You can inject the {{< java "org.seedstack.seed.security.SecuritySupport" >}} interface to do additional checks
-the subject:
+on the subject:

 ```java
 package org.generated.project.interfaces.rest;